 Go through the pantry and throw out all the junk food – start with a clean, healthy slate!

 Toss any expired or unliked food.
-See those remnants in random bagged foods?
+See those remnants of random bagged foods?
 Throw those out too!

 Make an inventory list of staples.
 This list will make grocery shopping easier later!